Nadia Dalbuono’s The American is an intriguing crime puzzle, international adventure thriller and a moving human drama.

 I look forward to reading more from this talented author.

-Author Information: Nadia Dalbuono was educated at Queen’s College, Oxford, where she read history and German.
-For the last sixteen years she has worked as a documentary director and consultant for Channel 4, ITV, Discovery, and National Geographic.
+Nadia Dalbuono was educated at Queen’s College, Oxford, where she read history and German.
+For the last sixteen years, she has worked as a documentary director and consultant for Channel 4, ITV, Discovery, and National Geographic.
 The American is the sequel to her first novel, The Few.
+Find out more at Nadia’s website or connect with her on Twitter.

 * My receiving a copy of this book from the publisher for review purposes did not impact the expression of my honest opinions in the review above.